rbertolusso/intubate/README.md

 ```

 ### Calling non-pipe-aware functions directly with `ntbt`
-Of course, as already stated, you **do not have to create an interface** if you do not
+As already stated, you **do not have to create an interface** if you do not
 want to.
 You can **call the non-pipe-aware function directly** with `ntbt`,
 in the following way: